Saffron Walden: Sport and leisure

 Lord Butler Leisure Centre is located on Peaslands Road and includes a pool, gym and sports injury clinic.

 The Tour de France passed through Saffron Walden in 2014.

-Saffron Walden has a well-established hockey club with its main pitch and clubhouse in Newport and a second pitch at Saffron Walden County High School.
+Saffron Walden has a well-established hockey club, with its main pitch and clubhouse in Newport and a second pitch at Saffron Walden County High School.
 The club has eight men's teams, seven women's teams and a large junior section.
-The women play in Division 2, and the men play in Prem B.
+The women play in Division 2 and the men play in Prem B.

 The town's skate park is an American-built facility.
 It opened in 2007.

 Music

 Saffron Walden is the name of a tune often associated with the hymn "Just as I Am".
 It was written by Arthur Henry Brown (1830–1926) from Essex.
 He wrote many hymn tunes, which he often named after his favourite places.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.